Puma (brand): Split and creation of Puma

 After increasingly different views of how to run the business, the brothers split the business in 1948.
 Rudolf moved to the other side of the Aurach River to start his own company.
 Adolf started his own company using a name he formed using his nickname—Adi—and the first three letters of his last name—Das—to establish Adidas.
 Rudolf created a new firm that he called "Ruda", from "Ru" in Rudolf and "Da" in Dassler.
 A few months later, Rudolf's company changed its name to Puma Schuhfabrik Rudolf Dassler.

-Puma and Adidas entered a fierce and bitter rivalry after the split.
+Puma and Adidas entered a fierce and bitter rivalry.
 The town of Herzogenaurach was divided on the issue, leading to the nickname "the town of bent necks"—people looked down to see which shoes strangers wore.

 In the first football match after World War II in 1948, several members of the West Germany national football team wore Puma boots, including the scorer of West Germany's first post-war goal, Herbert Burdenski.
 Rudolf developed a football boot with screw-in studs, called the "Super Atom" in collaboration with people such as West Germany's national coach Sepp Herberger.